 radio allows you to have your own private radio stations without

 any fees other than initial radio equipment cost.
 You can talk

 as long as you want.
 With an Autopatch you can connect to your phone system or through a OBi200 adapter when you are on the road.
 The limitation

 is you can not conduct business calls.
 This works well when you are traveling and in radio coverage range (2m band averages about 100 miles) and is completely free after you acquire your amateur radio license.
 Another nice thing about this system is that if the grid goes down and if you are off-grid your communication to your family members are unaffected.

 - Smart Phone (Either Android or iPhone) which is compatible with T-Mobile Cellular

 - Skype Calling Plan United States Unlimited minutes

 - Skype Phone Number (You can check several numbers in your area to get a cool number) As an alternative you can use a Google Voice number.

-- Skype app for your phone
+- Skype app for your phone or Google Voice app.

 - Open WiFi Finder app (This is optional)